simple-login/website/content/blog/vs-burner-mail.md

 ### Able to send emails from alias

-In order to send emails from an alias, you need to go Burner Mail website and compose an email there.
-Burner Mail doesn't support replying to a forwarded email or sending emails from an alias from your email client.
+In order to send an email from an alias, you need to go Burner Mail website and compose the email there.
+Burner Mail also doesn't support replying to a forwarded email from your email client.

-SimpleLogin supports sending emails from alias using your usual email client.
+SimpleLogin supports sending emails from your alias using your usual email client.
 You can reply to a forwarded email just like a normal email: the email will be sent from your alias and your personal mailbox stays hidden.

 ### PGP encryption

 ![PGP encryption](/blog/vs-burnermail/6.png)

-Pretty Good Privacy (PGP) is an encryption system used for both sending encrypted emails and encrypting sensitive files.
-Since its invention back in 1991, PGP has become the de facto standard for email security.

-PGP uses both symmetric encryption and public-key encryption, it allows users who have never met to send encrypted messages to each other without exchanging private encryption keys.
+Pretty Good Privacy (PGP) allows you to encrypt your emails so your email service can't read the email content.
+This adds another layer of security, especially for popular email services that don't have PGP built in like Gmail, Outlook, Yahoo.

 This method of encryption **significantly increases the security of the messages** you exchange online.

-PGP is provided by default by some email services such as Protonmail or enabled with existing email services via PGP software.
+PGP is provided by default by some email services such as Protonmail or enabled with existing email services via PGP softwares.

+SimpleLogin [adds support for PGP on March 2020](/blog/introducing-pgp/).
+Burner Mail doesn't support PGP at the moment.

 ### Crypto Payments